 4. What are the requirements for consent by participants in clinical trials?

 Informed consent must be obtained by sponsors from each trial participant.
-Under Part 3 Schedule 1 of Statutory Instrument No. 190/2004 there are several conditions applying to obtaining ‘informed consent’ and these are:
+Under Part 3 Schedule 1 of Statutory Instrument the 2004 Regulations there are several conditions applying to obtaining ‘informed consent’ and these are:

 - The subject has had an interview with the investigator, or another member of the investigating team, in which he or she has been given the opportunity to understand the nature, objectives, risks and inconveniences of the trial and the conditions under which it is to be conducted.

 - The subject has been informed of his or her right to withdraw from the trial at any time.

 - The subject has given his or her informed consent to taking part in the trial.

 - The subject may, without being subject to any resulting detriment, withdraw from the clinical trial at any time by revoking his or her informed consent.

 - The subject has been provided with a contact point where he or she may obtain further information about the trial.